rafael-santiago/vigcrack/README.md

 ```
 ## The Sybil

-Eve is a "Network geek" so she has been listed the Alice/Bob's wire and intercepted the previous data.
+Eve is a "Network geek" so she has been listened the Alice/Bob's wire intercepting the previous data.
 Eve knows that
 Alice and Bob are pretty naive.
 So after trying to crack the cryptogram using simple substitutions without success, she
-start assuming the ``Vigenère``cipher usage (due to the frequency distribution).
+start assuming the ``Vigenère`` cipher usage (due to the frequency distribution).
 By the way, Eve has installed a nice
-[software](https://github.com/rafael-santiago/vigcrack) ;)...
+[software](https://github.com/rafael-santiago/vigcrack) (...)
 The first thing that our sympathetic attacker did with
-this tool was query a smart Sybil:
+this tool was query a smart ``Sybil``:

 ```
 eve@EDEN:~/src/tree/sin/curiosity# vigcrack --sybil \